 The Law School strongly recommends purchasing one of Cavalier Computers’ school-approved and selected models for law students.
 The Law School and University IT departments do not offer extensive customer support for other models.
-Specific model and cost information for Law Bundles available to the incoming Class of 2016 will be available on the Cavalier Computers website on or around May 1, 2013.
+Specific model and cost information for Law bundles available to the incoming Class of 2017 will be available on the Cavalier Computers website on or around May 1, 2014.

-Cavalier Computers’ “Law Bundles” meet the Law School's computer specifications and come pre-configured with important software and services, such as Microsoft Office Professional, e-mail, antivirus protection, a wireless card, and the UVA home directory service.
-Virginia Law students typically use their notebooks every day to take notes, conduct research, and complete assignments throughout their law school career, making customer support crucial for stress-free computing.
+Cavalier Computers’ “Law bundles” meet the Law School's computer specifications and come pre-configured with important software and services, such as Microsoft Office Professional, email, antivirus protection, a wireless card and the UVA home directory service.
+Virginia Law students typically use their notebooks every day to take notes, conduct research and complete assignments throughout their law school career, making customer support crucial for stress-free computing.
 This causes a great deal of wear and tear on the components and accessories attached to their notebooks.
-Even the most fastidious of notebook owners is likely to encounter a situation over their three-year Law School career that requires support or repair.
-The Law Bundles come with a customized three-year service and support plan that minimizes downtime and provides a secure and updated computing platform.
+Even the most fastidious of notebook owners is likely to encounter a situation that requires support or repair.
+The Law bundles come with a customized three-year service and support plan that minimizes downtime and provides a secure and updated computing platform.

-If you have any questions or concerns about the Law Bundle Program, please feel free to contact email@example.com.
+If you have any questions or concerns about the Law bundle program, contact email@example.com.

 Law School Bundles and Customer Support

-University and Law School IT Staff provide complete hardware, software and wireless network support for Law School Bundles.
-If a problem with a Bundle notebook stems from a hardware failure, the Law School help desk will provide a loaner notebook to the student until repairs are completed by Cavalier Computers, typically within one business day.
+University and Law School IT staff provide complete hardware, software and wireless network support for Law School Bundles.
+If a problem with a bundle notebook stems from a hardware failure, the Law School help desk will provide a loaner notebook to the student until repairs are completed by Cavalier Computers, typically within one business day.
 If the problem is related to the software that comes with the system, the Law School help desk will work with the student to fix the problem and also will loan a notebook if needed.
-(More information)
+(More)

 - Should be prepared to use “for fee” third-party vendor and/or manufacturer services.